PlumpMath/DesignPatternCS/README.md

 1. **Singleton** This is a class which is responsible for creating and maintaining its own unique instance.

 ###### When to use it?
+* Exactly one instance of a class is required.
+* Controlled access to a single object is necessary.

 ### Prototype